Teams, tales and tips – a guide to the local game

 Walking around the pleasant, mainly pedestrianised centre of Paderborn, an hour east of Dortmund in North-Rhine Westphalia, and you’d be forgiven for not noticing that flagship club SC Paderborn 07 recently spent a year in the most popular league in Europe.

-Arrive in Vitoria, Ferrara or Brighton, and recent top-flight promotion is soon apparent.
-Flags, posters and scarves in bars and shop windows demonstrate local pride, a sense of shared achievement.
+Arrive somewhere like Vitoria-Gasteiz, Ferrara or Brighton soon after a top-flight promotion, and flags, posters and scarves in bars and shop windows demonstrate local pride, a sense of shared achievement.